-Ring all the bells, that still can ring, this could well be a story typical of an XXY experience, albeit one without an additional diagnosis.
-Of note is how the article is extremely well researched with an abundance of additional resources we are sure you will find useful
+This could be a typical XXY experience, albeit without an additional diagnosis.
+Of note, the article is well researched with an abundance of additional resources that we are sure you will find helpful.

 DCD is a lifelong disorder that cannot be explained by a general medical condition; there is no definitive answer as to what causes it at present.
 However, it is known that DCD is not due to brain damage, like some learning difficulties.

 Although children presenting with the symptoms of DCD have long been recognised, formal diagnosis has only become prevalent recently – compared to some other conditions such as dyslexia – as awareness of it grows.
 This may be partly because movement difficulties were not previously recognised in themselves as needing attention.

 For a long time it was assumed that children would “grow out of” their movement difficulties.
 But we now have evidence that in many children the motor difficulties persist into adulthood and are commonly associated with a range of socio-emotional problems later on.

 Adults with DCD still bump into objects and continue to struggle with handwriting.
 They may also have trouble with timekeeping and planning ahead, meaning they may be frequently late to work and social events.
 Self-care is also a problem, but rather than fastening clothes it turns into struggling to keep a home tidy.
 Tasks such as preparing a meal from scratch and ironing clothes can also be troublesome.
 DCD adults can also have issues with learning a new skill that requires speed and accuracy – so it can be difficult for them to learn to drive a car.